 The career prospects for Computer Science graduates are currently excellent and will remain so for the foreseeable future.
 The Cologne Institute for Economic Research reported in its "STEM spring report 2015", that the demand for workers in the Science, Technology, Engineering, and Mathematics (STEM) sector was more than a total of 47 per cent across Germany in April 2015.
 This particularly applies to the economic hub of Ulm, where numerous – also international – companies are located, such as the Daimler Research Centre, Siemens or Airbus Defence & Space.
 These are among the potential employers for graduates of computer science degree programmes.
 According to the study "JobTrends Deutschland 2015", carried out by the Staufenbiehl Institute, after business studies computer science is the most sought-after subject by companies.
 Since the same Staufenbiel study also discovered that one of the most in-demand additional qualifications for computer science is knowledge of English, the degree programme CTS makes you a very desirable candidate in the jobs market.

-By deciding to undertake a quality-assured degree programme at the Hochschule Ulm you are well prepared for the future.
-All the Bachelor's and Master's degree courses at the Hochschule Ulm are accredited.
+By deciding to undertake a quality-assured degree programme at Ulm, University of Applied Sciences you are well prepared for the future.
+All the Bachelor's and Master's degree courses at Ulm, University of Applied Sciences are accredited.
 As part of the accreditation, the feasibility of the degree programme, the contents of the course of study and the suitability of the course's graduates for the requirements of their future careers are assessed.
 This means that you will receive a degree qualification which is recognised and quality-certified, which will help you with the recognition of your degree programme – both nationally and internationally.
-The accreditation of the degree programmes at the Hochschule Ulm offers students and employers a reliable guide regarding the quality of the degree programmes.
+The accreditation of the degree programmes at Ulm, University of Applied Sciences offers students and employers a reliable guide regarding the quality of the degree programmes.

 |Contact||For questions about this study course, please contact your head of degree programme.|